 Who could now claim than Bach was not, essentially, an ‘operatic’ composer?

-Which is not to say, however, that individuals will not recognise their presence and fear their influence.
+Which is not to say, however, that individuals will not recognise these distractions and fear their influence.
 It is after all, the point of the cantata that we should acknowledge such evils and align ourselves with God so as to vanquish them.
 The opening recitative outlines this precise scenario.

 Bach calls upon none of the instrumental forces available to him for the support of the singer.
 This is the lament of the individual, the carefully crafted sweeping melodic lines conveying a sense of disgust and frustration.
 In the middle Bach migrates to the most foreign of keys (Bbm) in order to underline the darkness of mood.
 This is another of those examples whereby Bach demonstrates that ′less is more′.

 The first aria retains the minor mode which, however, will then be dispensed with for the remainder of the cantata—-nevertheless, even though in this alien world I may be isolated from You, God remains my true friend.
 First and second violins provide the obbligato lines, at first in unison but very soon divided so as to form a three-part texture with the continuo.